CubeVic/My_notes/docs/Python/Python_Basics/Databases_with_Python.md

 ## `INSERT`, `IGNORE`, `REPLACE` and `SELECT`

-In previous steps we create the shema of the database, now we need to populate this database with information, in this case we are goin to extract information from a JSON file and use it to feed the datase.
+In previous steps we create the schema of the database, now we need to populate this database with information, in this case we are going to extract information from a JSON file and use it to feed the dataset.

 ### Getting the data from JSON